 And there was another crowd watching these events.
 We had watched Jesus help so many people and teach so many about love, but there was a group that saw him as challenging everything they stood for.
 Time and time again, the Pharisees and the Sadducees had tried to trap him with questions.
 We loved Jesus because he always seemed to flip those question right back on them.
 They squirmed and sulked and went away.

 But now, they were here, slipping into the background and when they saw Jesus moving into the city with this group of followers, they realized that something had to happen.
 It was another storm of discontent and pride.

-That day, what you call Palm Sunday, brought that storm of power and strength, in contact with this storm of discontent and pride.
+That day, what you call Palm Sunday, brought together those storms of might and power and discontent and pride.
 Then, Jesus slowly rode that donkey into the middle of that combined storm’s eye.

 That day, our journey took us to the temple and we walked through it with Jesus.
 The temple was such a large structure and filled with so many people.
 As we stood there and looked around, all of us had a sense that this was going to be a Passover unlike any other.
 Something was going to happen and Jesus seemed to know it too.

 After the end of our tour, he said he was tired and needed some rest.
 We made the two-mile trip back to Bethany and to the place we would be staying for the week.
 The next day, we’d make that trip back into the city.

 But the storm was already churning in the background.
 I didn’t realize it at the time, but the events that would happen over the next few days would change the course of human history forever.
 All we knew at the time was that this was tragic and painful.
 But Jesus did it because he loved us.

 Time, though, gives us a different perspective on the events of our lives and, in time, I’ve had the chance to do my own reflection.
 Here are some things that I’ve come to understand.